 How’s your bank balance?
 It should be healthier than this time last year.

 And if it isn’t?
-Only a few explanations exist for this lack of progress:
+There are only a few explanations for this lack of progress:

 - The past 12 months were filled with budget busters such as car trouble, medical co-pays and the need to replace major appliances.

 - You were already living paycheck to paycheck, and the increased costs of food and other essentials sent you into the red.

 - You simply didn’t make it your business to save.

 It’s vital to have an emergency fund and, ideally, additional savings for future goals, such as replacing a vehicle, buying a home or building up a college fund.
 In the end, you must take responsibility for making them happen.

 Simply saying “I want to save money” is a dream, not a plan.
 Without a specific destination in mind, you’ll probably never get started.
 Here are some rules for getting to firmer financial footing.

 Suppose $3,000 would put your kid through an advanced music camp this summer.
 Or, maybe you’d like to save enough for a reliable used car.
 Perhaps you and your spouse want to have at least three months’ worth of living expenses in the bank.

 If such goals make you tremble with fear, break them down.
 Start smaller, such as: “In the next year I will save $1,000.”